Protect the Waters of the U.S.

 Dear EPA and Army Corps of Engineers:

-Please withdraw your proposal to gut federal protections for waters of the U.S.
+Please stop your plans to gut federal protections for waters of the U.S.

 On behalf of our millions of customers, members, and supporters, we ask that you keep the value of our water and the business it generates in mind and stop your efforts to eliminate federal protection for waterways across the country.